Wild Rice with Sausage and Mushrooms

 - 2/3 uncooked cup wild rice, rinsed and drained

 - 3 cups plus 1/2 cup chicken or turkey stock, homemade or canned

-- 1 onion, finely chopped
+- 1 small onion, finely chopped

 - 3 T finely chopped fresh parsley

 - In saucepan combine wild rice and 3 cups stock.
 (Original recipe added salt, but I didn’t think it needed it.)

 - Bring to a gentle simmer, cover, and cook until rice is tender, about 60 minutes. or longer if the rice has been stored for a while.
 (I cooked the wild rice at the lowest possible simmer, in a pan with a very tight fitting lid.
 You will probably need to check after a few minutes, and possibly add some water during the cooking time, depending on how old the wild rice is, how tight the lid is on your pan, and how low your stove burner goes.)

 - Rice should be tender to the bite with some grains starting to break apart when it’s done.

 - Dump rice into colander and let it drain well.
 Begin preheating oven to 350F/175C.

 - In medium sized frying pan, cook sausage over medium-high heat until it is lightly browned.
 I use a potato masher (affiliate link) to break the sausage into small pieces as it cooks.